ITV plc (ITV) Ordinary 10p

 There's no getting away from the sheer scale of competition in this sector.
 The competition has substantially deeper pockets to throw at growing market share.
 It’s an expensive arena to play in and a ramp-up in production has weighed on cash flows in the first half.

-Net debt has also come down, which adds a layer of flexibility and there’s a generous 6.1% dividend yield on offer.
-A £235mn share buyback scheme is also underway as a means of distributing the net proceeds from the Britbox disposal in March 2023.
+Net debt was moving in the right direction last we heard, which adds a layer of flexibility and there’s a generous 7.1% dividend yield on offer.
+A £235mn share buyback scheme is also ongoing as a means of distributing the net proceeds from the Britbox disposal in March 2023.
 Please remember no shareholder return is ever guaranteed, especially when the outlook remains rocky for the group.

 ITV has come a long way.
 But concerns remain over digital competition and the economy.
 Having the right idea is entirely different to being able to move fast enough to offset the structural decline in broadcast advertising.
 That’s reflected in a valuation below the long-term average, and there could still be further challenges ahead.